LunarG/VulkanTools/layersvt/device_simulation.md

 The Device Simulation Layer is a Vulkan layer that can modify the results of Vulkan PhysicalDevice queries based on a JSON configuration file, thus simulating some of the capabilities of device by overriding the capabilities of the actual device under test.

 Please note that this device simulation layer "simulates", rather than "emulates", another device.
-By that we mean that the layer does not add capabilities that do not already exist in the system's underlying actual device.
-So a less-capable device cannot simulate a more-capable device.
-This layer enables a more-capable device to simulate a less-capable device by removing some of the capabilities reported by queries; you can change or reduce what is already present in the underlying actual implementation.
-Put another way, the DevSim layer allows changing the responses that would otherwise be returned to queries of the actual underlying hardware; the layer does not add software emulation to provide capabilities beyond what aready exists.
+By that we mean that the layer cannot add emulated capabilities that do not already exist in the system's underlying actual device;
+DevSim will not enable a less-capable device to emulate a more-capable device.
+This layer enables a more-capable device to simulate a less-capable device by removing some of the capabilities reported by queries;
+you can change or reduce what is already present in the underlying actual implementation.

 Application code can be tested to verify it responds correctly to the capabilities reported by the simulated device.
-That could include
+That could include:
 * Properly querying the capabilities of the device.
 * Properly complying with the limits reported from the device.
 * Verifying all necessary capabilities are reported present, rather than assuming they are available.
 * Exercising fall-back code paths, if optional capabilities are not available.

 The DevSim layer does not enforce the capabilities returned by queries.
 The application is still responsible for querying and complying with the capabilities reported.
 If an application erroneously attempts to overcommit a resource, or use a disabled feature, the DevSim layer will not generate errors.
 To detect such errors, use the Vulkan Validation layers, as with any non-simulated device.

 The DevSim layer will work with other Vulkan layers, such as Validation.
-When configuring the order of the layers list, the DevSim layer should be "last"; i.e.: closest to the driver, farthest from the application.
-That will allow the Validation layer to see the results of the DevSim layer, and permit Validation to enforce the simulated capabilities.
+When configuring the order of the layers list, the DevSim layer should be "last";
+i.e.: closest to the driver, farthest from the application.
+That allows the Validation layer to see the results of the DevSim layer, and permit Validation to enforce the simulated capabilities.

 Please report issues to the [GitHub VulkanTools repository](https://github.com/LunarG/VulkanTools/issues) and include "DevSim" in the title text.